Christy Carlson Romano: Personal life

 After Even Stevens ended, Romano struggled with depression, self-harm, and alcohol abuse during her late teen years and early twenties.
 Her experience of playing Belle in Beauty and the Beast on Broadway was taxing on her voice, which was already in delicate condition after she had to have surgery to remove vocal nodules right before her audition.
 She also admitted that she was pushing her voice past its limit in order to get through her run while trying to make Disney Theatrical Productions proud.

 Romano later attended Barnard College and received her degree in Film Studies.
 Romano and writer-producer Brendan Rooney met in February 2011 while she was studying at Barnard College.
 They became engaged in November and, after two years of engagement, married on December 31, 2013 at the Banff Springs Hotel in Banff, Alberta.
-In June 2016, the couple announced that they were expecting their first child; their daughter was born in December 2016.
-On August 31, 2018, she announced in People that she and Rooney were expecting their second child, a girl, to whom Romano gave birth in February 2019.
+They have two daughters.

+On February 7, 2025, Romano was shot in her right eye during a clay pigeon shooting outing with Rooney for his 42nd birthday, which was accidentally caused by another party.
+Rooney assessed the situation and had Romano taken to a hospital.
+Some of the shrapnel was removed, but one shotgun pellet fragment was lodged behind her eye and was left alone due to being too risky to remove.
+In June 2025, Romano spoke publicly about the shooting.
+She revealed that the fragment lodged behind her eye remained, along with another pellet fragment in her forehead.